Kushall-Dayal/Self_Study/1/Reader.md

 #### Interpretation:
 The visualisation depicts seasonal cycle anomalies since 1880.Each colored line depicts a timeframe (years:-1880,1900,1920,1940,1960,1980,200,2019).It is still noticable that temperatures have risen over the years.
 #### Interesting aspects of the visualisation:
-Here we can compare the temperature from different time-stamps which the previous visualisation was  incapable of (eg:We can notice that winters were warmer in the timeframe 2000)
+Here we can compare the temperature from different time-stamps which the previous visualisation was  incapable of (eg:We can notice that winters were warmer in 2000 than 2019)
 #### Suggested improvements:
 I would suggest better use of colors so that the lines are distinct and more readable.
 Use of gradually changing colors and overlapping makes it difficult to interpret the temperature trends (eg:lines orange and red very difficult to interpret individually)